juniorsilva42/thechecker-practical-interview-api/README.md

 A brief overview of the project file structure
 ```
 ├── src
+   ├── bin (get bootstrap config and dispatch server)
+   ├── config (config metadata of api)
+   ├── functions (contain function for api base)
+   ├── lib (middle layer: contain functions to handle with the most diverse challenges that goes through the API)
+     ├── bootstrap (bootstrap app)
+     ├── errors (functions to handle with errors)
+     ├── http (functions to handle with http requests and responses)
+     ├── services (functions to handle with vendor apis)
+   ├── resources (plays the role of controllers)
+     ├── foo-resource (each resource contain functions to handle with each endpoint call and besides skema skeleton of responses and requests)
+   ├── server (takes care of start of server)
+     ├── index.js (dispatch server)
+     ├── router.js (dispatch routes )
+     ├── shutdown.js (takes care of errors signal on process)
+├── scripts (app scripts)
+├── tests (app tests)
+├── package.json
+├── README.md (you're here)
 ```
 ## Developing
 In order to develop for this project you must choose among [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed or NPM Scripts